-Alex Beddows talked about the importance of community’s feedback and production of his new scene Safe House crafted with ZBrush, Substance Tools, Marvelous Designer, UE4 & 3DSMax.
+Alex Beddows talked about the production of his new scene Safe House crafted with ZBrush, Substance Tools, Marvelous Designer, UE4 & 3DSMax.

 Hi there, I’m Alex Beddows, a senior artist at Live 5 Gaming.
 I studied game art and design at Coventry City College where I was first introduced into game art as a career choice aged 16.
 The course was 2 years long and we were introduced into the different aspects of the games industry: 3D, Traditional Art, Animation, Script Writing.